Cancer screening & diagnosis at a glance

-A pap test screens for cervical cancer and an HPV screens for the virus HPV, which can lead to cervical cancer.
-These tests can detect precancerous cells so that preventive procedures can treatment the cancer cells before they begin to grow.
+A pap test screens for cervical cancer and an HPV screens for the human papillomavirus, which can lead to cervical cancer.
+These tests can detect precancerous cells so that preventive procedures can treat the cells before cancer begins to grow.

-Pap and HPV screening is performed by taking a sample of uterine cells in an office and sending into a lab.
+Pap and HPV screening is performed by taking a sample of uterine cells in an office and sending it to a lab.

-The prostate-specific antigen is a lab test that indicates levels of prostate cancer from a man’s blood sample.
-The test is carried out by measuring the level of prostate-specific antigen the protein that malignant and benign prostate cancer produces.
+The prostate-specific antigen (PSA) is a lab test that indicates the possible presence of prostate cancer from a man’s blood sample.
+The test is carried out by measuring the level of PSA, which is the protein that malignant and benign prostate cancer produces.

 How is cancer diagnosed?

-Cancer is diagnosed by a combination of physical exam, screening methods and diagnostic tests mentioned above.
+Cancer is diagnosed by a combination of physical exam, screening methods mentioned above and diagnostic tests.
 Following a positive result from cancer screening, an oncologist will diagnose the type of cancer.
 An accurate diagnosis is necessary to determine a proper course of treatment.

 All cancers will be staged upon initial diagnosis.
 The stage will affect the initial treatment course.
 For example, earlier stage cancers can typically be treated solely with surgery to remove the cancerous or precancerous cells, while later stage cancers may require a combination of surgery, radiation chemotherapy or targeted therapies.

 Although cancer screening saves lives every year, there are some limitations and risks to consider.
 The possibility of both false-positive and false-negative results is a major consideration of cancer screening, as the tests are not flawless.